zenria/tetris-rs/README.md

 # tetris-rs

-A small tetris game made with Bevy
+A small tetris inspired game made with Bevy for educational purpose.